luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 And lastly, the product evangelists, the Agile coaches, are not motivated to spread the knowledge of DA.

 ### Process: Conceptualize
+Overwhelmed with insights, we needed to start prioritizing to form a strategy.

+- Understand key pain-points, wants and needs
+- Classify all insights gathered
+- Present our synthesis to stakeholders

 ![Process_ Conceptualize](https://user-images.githubusercontent.com/349454/192349369-35242f67-fae0-4446-93b8-9b4ad831dc7f.jpg)

 Now to Conceptualize.